 SHE MADE COOL HAND LUKE LOSE HIS COOL

-Below is a great clip from the great movie Cool Hand Luke (1967) starring Paul Newman and George Kennedy highlighting Lalo Schifrin’s classic musical score.
+Below is a great clip from the great movie (1967) starring and highlighting ‘s classic musical score.

-The girl who washes the car and gets the chain gang all hot and bothered is Fantasy Femme Joy Harmon in her most memorable role though she doesn’t utter a word.
+The girl who washes the car and gets the chain gang all hot and bothered is Fantasy Femme in her most memorable role though she doesn’t utter a word.

 Joy Harmon began her show business career as a teenage extra in The Man Who Came to Dinner (1956).
 Her curvaceous figure, measuring 41-22-36, was her ticket to Broadway in the comedy Make Me Laugh starring Sam Levene in 1958 as the comic foil to the comedian.
 On television the popular pin-up (who also posed for numerous men’s magazines except Playboy because she wouldn’t go topless) became a favorite of such talk show hosts as Steve Allen and Gary Moore who spun as many double-entendres as possible at Joy’s expense and, of course, comparisons to Jayne Mansfield were inevitable.
 In between variety show appearances, she found time to make her film debut as a tough chain-smoking broad in the juvenile rock-and-roll flick, Let’s Rock (1958) starring, of all people, Julius LaRosa.

 Hollywood soon beckoned and Harmon became a regular on the short-lived Tell It to Groucho in 1962.
 On the big and small screens, Harmon was so adept at playing the dizzy bugged-eyed blonde with the giggly laugh that she became typecast.
-Minor movie roles in Mad Dog Coll (1962), Under the Yum Yum Tree (1963), Young Dillinger (1965), and The Loved One (1965) led to lead roles as a teenage delinquent in Village of the Giants (1965) opposite Beau Bridges and a beach denizen in Hawaii mixed up in robbery in One Way Wahine (1965).
+Minor movie roles in (1962), (1963), Young Dillinger (1965), and (1965) led to lead roles as a teenage delinquent in Village of the Giants (1965) opposite Beau Bridges and a beach denizen in Hawaii mixed up in robbery in One Way Wahine (1965).
 Even when playing bad girls, audiences could not help but love Joy due to her effervescent personality and the innocence she brought to all her characters.
 This quality is undoubtedly why she was hired for her most infamous role in Cool Hand Luke (1967).

 Cool Hand Luke examines life for men on a chain gang in a Southern prison camp.
 The immensely entertaining social drama stars Paul Newman as a loner who refuses to conform to society’s rules and George Kennedy, who won an Oscar for his performance as one of Newman’s fellow prisoners.
 On paper, Joy’s part seemed innocuous enough—a pretty girl washes her car while shackled prisoners of a chain gang peer on.
 Recalling the audition Joy says, “I had this agent named Leon Lance who was around forever in Hollywood.
 He got me the interview for Cool Hand Luke and told me that I had to wear a bikini for it.
 Paul Newman, Stuart Rosenberg [the director], and somebody else were there.
 I remember Paul Newman said to me, ‘Gosh, you have the bluest eyes!’
 They just talked to me and that was it.
 It was a small part with no lines but I wanted to work with Newman so when they offered it to me I accepted.”